 Know the Law About Family Child Care in California Rental Property – For Landlords

 Yes.
-Section 1597.40(d) of California’s Health and Safety Code requires tenants to give their landlords this information [i].
+Section 1597.41(d) of California’s Health and Safety Code requires tenants to give their landlords this information.[i]

-No, if the tenant cares for up to six children in a small family child care home or up to 12 children in a large family child care home.
-Health and Safety Code Section 1597.40(b) prohibits any restriction on use of rental property for family child care.
+No, if the tenant cares for up to six children in a small family child care home or up to twelve children in a large family child care home.
+Health and Safety Code Section 1597.41(a)-(c) prohibits any restriction on the use of rental property for family child care.
 Therefore, under California law, a landlord’s permission is not required.

-However, if a tenant wants to exercise her “plus 2” option under Health and Safety Code Section 1597.44 to care for more children—up to eight in a small family child care home or up to 14 in a large family child care home—the tenant must get the landlord’s permission to care for additional children beyond six or 12.
+However, if a tenant wants to exercise their “plus 2” option under Health and Safety Code Sections 1597.44 and 1597.465 to care for two additional school-aged children—up to eight in a small family child care home or up to fourteen in a large family child care home—the tenant must get the landlord’s permission to care for the additional children beyond six or twelve.[i]

 Landlords need not be concerned about whether the unit is appropriate for child care, because the Community Care Licensing Division will periodically inspect the site and will make that determination.[ii]